Part 1: the timeline

 “If the red line keeps with its trajectory, we can intercept it a little ways that way,” Matoro said, pointing in a direction.
 Then he glanced at Kopeke’s reaction.
 “Kopeke, you know what pulled us all out of time, don’t you?”

-"I have... a hunch," Kopeke said.
-"Just before I got pulled here, I caught a glimpse of a Toa running toward me.
-She had some kind of staff."
+“I have… a hunch,” Kopeke said.
+“Just before I got pulled here, I caught a glimpse of a red ball of energy coming toward me.”

 Ihu nodded.
 “Good, good.
 Now we know what to watch for, shall we go?”